 It is also essential for UV Sterilizer to remain effective for prevention and Redox aid, that you change your UV Bulb every six months (regardless of some claims by less than honest long life, yet low output UV Bulb sellers)

 A medication containing Metronidazole or an additional treatment of Metronidazole in tank can be very helpful as well.

 Note: this is infestation is difficult to treat and takes a "medication cocktail" approach to defeat.

 In the even more rare cases of FNT disease Erythromycin may be effective (I still recommend the medicated Methylene Blue bath).
 See False Neon Tetra Disease (FNT) section of this article below.

 PREVENTION & ANECDOTAL IDENTIFICATION

-It is noteworthy (based on my “house calls”, emails, customers, etc, in my years of Aquarium Maintenance & answering questions online) that the majority of Tetra Disease diagnosis are incorrect.
-Sadly this disease is often misdiagnosed by many who are not really that knowledgeable.
+It is noteworthy, based on my “house calls”, emails, customers, etc, in my years of Aquarium Maintenance & answering questions online, that the majority of Tetra Disease diagnosis are incorrect.
+Sadly this disease is often misdiagnosed.

-Here are (in order of most common) misdiagnosis causes of Neon Tetra Disease:
+Here are (in order of most common) miss-diagnosis causes of Neon Tetra Disease: